G-Core/product-documentation/documentation/streaming-platform/ai-video-service/generate-ai-subtitles-and-add-them-to-video/generate-captions-via-api.md

 }
 ```

-# Generate and translate AI captions for an exist VOD
+# Generate and translate AI captions for an existing VOD

-For existing videos, the process of creating AI subtitles is as simple as when uploading a new video.

-To do this, run the add subtitle method, but instead of specifying the subtitle text, specify the "auto_transcribe_audio_language" parameter, and the system will also run the AI ​​task to generate and attach the subtitle to the video. https://api.gcore.com/docs/streaming#tag/Subtitles/operation/post_api_videos_video_id_subtitles
+To create AI subtitles for an existing video, run the add subtitle method, but instead of specifying the subtitle text, specify the "auto_transcribe_audio_language" parameter.
+Subtitles will be generated and attached to the video: https://api.gcore.com/docs/streaming#tag/Subtitles/operation/post_api_videos_video_id_subtitles

 ```
 POST hhttps://api.gcore.com/streaming/videos/{video_id}/subtitles